euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 system derivatives :math:`f(\cdot)` and the control :math:`\pi(\cdot)` are written in C and are evaluated using SClib.
-As stated before, the system state represents a natural phenomena, therefore it is natural to describe it as a continuous time variable, as eq. \eqref{eq:dxdt} suggests.
+As stated before, the system state represents a natural phenomena, therefore it is natural to describe it as a continuous time variable, as eq. (:ref:`dxdt`) suggests.
 To calculate the system state we have to solve this equation.
-In our simulator this is achieved using numerical methods, namely the integration routines available in
+In our simulator this is achieved using numerical methods, namely the integration routines available in *scipy.integrate*.
-\verb+scipy.integrate+.
 On the other hand, the controller is usually implemented in a real-time computer, which can only sample :math:`y` at a fixed interval (called :math:`h`): it is a discrete-time system.
 This means, that the simulator only needs to evaluate :math:`\pi(\cdot)` at given times.